 TKI Faculty Profile | Rahera Noa

-Rahera Noa, a New Zealand national, is a Project Coordinator at the United Nations University Institute for the Advanced Study of Sustainability.
-As Project Coordinator for the Traditional Knowledge Initiative (TKI), Rahera is primarily responsible for monitoring the implementation of TKI projects across a wide range of thematic areas including traditional knowledge and climate change including savanna fire management practices, marine management, access to genetic resources and benefit sharing.
+Rahera Noa, a New Zealand national, is a Visiting Fellow at the United Nations University Institute for the Advanced Study of Sustainability.
+At the Traditional Knowledge Initiative (TKI), Rahera is primarily responsible for monitoring the implementation of TKI projects across a wide range of thematic areas including traditional knowledge and climate change including savanna fire management practices, marine management, access to genetic resources and benefit sharing.
 Rahera is from the Atihaunui-a-Paparangi, Ngati Tuwharetoa, Nga Puhi and Hauraki tribes (Maori) of the North Island of New Zealand.
 She has degrees in Spanish and law and is a qualified lawyer in the High Court of New Zealand.
 Rahera’s prior experiences include working in the international non-government organization space on indigenous issues including eye health, the New Zealand Government in the areas of operational policy and auditing with a particular focus on capacity building initiatives for Maori communities and Amnesty International in San Jose, Costa Rica.

 A selection of publications related to traditional knowledge available online include: